jackyogingo/SQL--Data-Exploration/README.md

 # SQL--Data-Exploration
-In this repo I have projects where I have done data exploration using SQL
+I will store all code or documents related to data exploration using SQL in this repository.